Returning to the UKMay 28, 2017

 The Growing Necessity of Fitness HotelsJune 7, 2017

-You always hope it won’t happen to you but when you get your passport stolen it is almost like the world falls apart, especially as a traveller.
+You always hope it won’t happen to you but when you get your passport stolen it is almost like the world has fallen apart, especially as a traveller.

 Let me tell you how it happened to me: I was in Costa Rica in San Jose for New Years Eve.
 I went out for the evening with everyone in the hostel we had a fantastic evening.
 Met some great friends and ended up in some real random places.
 Came back to find out that someone had reached through the bars on the hostels windows and stole the bags they could reach which included mine, my dads and a German couple who were in the bunk beds next to us.